osohq/oso/docs/understand/policies/auth-models/rbac.rst

 RBAC basics
 -----------

-Representing roles in Polar is as simple as creating :polar:`role()` :ref:`rules <polar-rules>`:
+Representing roles in our policy is as simple as creating :polar:`role()` :ref:`rules <polar-rules>`:

 .. todo::